 I join with the President in welcoming His Excellency, Mr. Casey, to his first meeting of the Associated Chambers.
-Mr. Casey has had a brilliant record in Australia. the United States, and the Middle East; wide and the knowledge and experience he has gathered made hima most happy choice for the Governorship of Bengal during these difficult times.
+Mr. Casey has had a brilliant record in Australia. the United States, and the Middle East; and the wide knowledge and experience he has gathered made him a most happy choice for the Governorship of Bengal during these difficult times.
 I am sure you have all realised the value of his energy and imagination in all branches of the administration.